fricze/observable-gallery/display-photos.md

-Hi there!
-If you’re reading this I know you’ve already built some web applications and it went pretty well!
-You know how to store and display data.
-You know how to react to user events and communicate with servers.
-Even styling your applications gets easier every time you do it!

-Today we’ll dig deeper into managing user and server interaction.
-With Rx.js you’ll take control of time in your application.
-You’ll create `Observables` to easily merge, filter, and synchronize events happening in your application.
-Let’s go!

 # Photo gallery
 We’re starting with simple photo gallery.
 To create it we need one service and two components.

 Photos service will start with one field: `photos`.
-It's an array with a bunch of example photos.
-First we're gonna use it to display our gallery.
-Later we'll, gradually, add Observables and interactvity, based on this array with photos.
+It’s an array with a bunch of example photos.
+First we’re gonna use it to display our gallery.
+Later we’ll, gradually, add Observables and interactvity, based on this array with photos.

 Our Photo interface looks like that: